visokio/omniscope-multinode/README.md

 ### Two ways to work: staging folder vs. direct

 There are two ways editors and viewers can work with shared projects.
-We recommend the staging folder approach.

-**Option A — Recommended: staging folder.** Editors work in a staging working copy that is linked to the master project in the root folder.
+**Option A — Staging folder.** Editors work in a staging working copy linked to the master project in the root folder.
 Viewers only ever open the master project.
-Nothing the editor does in staging is visible to viewers until the editor explicitly pushes.
-This means viewers never see partial or mid-refresh data.
+Nothing the editor does in staging is visible to viewers until the editor explicitly pushes, so viewers never see partial or mid-refresh data.
+Note that this approach is not specific to multi-node deployments — you can use the same staging folder pattern on any Omniscope instance.

 **Option B — Direct.** The editor and viewer both work with the same master project in the root folder.
 The editor opens the project, executes it or makes changes, and the viewer sees those changes automatically within approximately 30 seconds.
 There is no staging area and no push step.
-Viewers may briefly see partial data while the editor is executing, so this is not recommended for production.

 For step-by-step instructions for both approaches, see [Step 6 — Verify everything is working](#6--verify-everything-is-working) in the Quick Start guide.